cbout/3dr_etis_project/doc/README.md

 ### Envoie des données ###

 0:00 1:01 2:02 24:18 27:1b 29:1d 30:1e 33:21 35:23 36:24 42:2a 62:3e 74:4a 109:6d 116:74 125:7d 129:81 133:85 136:88 137:89 252:fc 253:fd
 Nb message 22
 MAVLINK MANUAL CONTROL

+## Asservissement ##
+Instructions

+-Set up your copter at the field and establish a MAVLink connection over wireless telemetry between your copter and your laptop.

+-Take off in Stabilize Mode/ Alt-Hold Mode, then reach at a reasonable altitude (with Stabilize Mode), switch to Loiter.

+-Once it's reach, Switch guided mode altitude.

+-Set waypoint to move drone